lucia2007/tennis_buddies/README.md

 # User Experience (UX)

-## User Stories

-### Primary Goal
+## Primary Goal

 The primary goal of this application is to enable member of a tennis club to find a tennis buddy and to make court reservations.

-### Visitor Goals
+## Visitor Goals
 As a visitor, I want to easily find a tennis partner to practise with and make a court reservation for a suitable time.
-I also want to be able to get in touch with the tennis club in case of any enquiries.
+I also want to be able to get in touch with the tennis club in case of any inquiries.

-#### First Time Visitor
+### First Time Visitor
   - A user sees the three main features of the app on the welcome page: Find a buddy, Book a court, Contact us
   - A user can register, log in and logout.
   - A user can see Buddy profiles on Find the perfect buddy page.